My Child is Trans, Now What? Chapter Preview

 Thank you for being here.
 Before we begin, I want to answer a few questions.

 1. What is this?
-This is an early release of the first two chapters of a book I have been writing all year called My (Blank) is Trans, Now What?.
+At original time of posting, this was a sneak peek of the first two chapters of a book I began writing in the summer of 2020 called My (Blank) is Trans, Now What?.
 The full book goes through all the different relationships folks can have with trans people (my student, my patient, my child, etc.) and how to be supportive in those specific dynamics.
 Though I wanted to have it fully published by this time so that people could send it home to their families before the holidays, 2020 laughed at my plans.
 Ultimately, I decided I still wanted to try to use part of what I had created so far to help anyone living in, traveling to, or zooming into a situation where they had not yet come out or they weren’t on the exact same page as their family.
 Hopefully, the full book will be released sometime next year!

 2. Who is this for?
 This is for anyone.
 No matter what you know already, how you feel, whom you know (or don’t know) that’s trans, this is meant for you.
 If this material is brand new to you, I want to applaud you for taking this first step and reading this, and I’m honored to be your guide through the beginning of your educational journey.
 For all the allies who are reading this, know that educating yourself is one of the most powerful acts of kindness you can do.